maoueh/nugrant/README.md

           nodes_path: /Users/Chef/kitchen/nodes
           roles_path: /Users/Chef/kitchen/roles

+Add flag `-h` (or `--help`) for description of the command and a list of available options.

 #### Env

 Sometimes, you would like to have acces to the different values stored in your `.vagrantuser` from environment variables.
 This command is meant is exactly for this.

-By using one of the two ways below, you will be able to export (and unset) environment variables from your parameters.
+By using one of the two methods below, you will be able to export (but also unset) environment variables from your current parameters as seen by Nugrant.

-When using the command directly, commands are printed into the console by default.
+You can see the commands that will be executed by simply calling the method:

+    vagrant user env

+The name of the environment will be upper cased and full path of the key, without the `config.user` prefix, separated with `_`.
+For example, the key accessible using `config.user.db.user` and with value `root` would generate the export command:

+    export DB_USER=root

+And the unset command:

+    unset DB_USER

+The value are escaped so it is possible to define value containing spaces for example.

+A last note about generate commands is that pre-existing environment variable are not taking in consideration by this command.
+So if an environment variable with name `DB_USER` already exist, it would be overwritten by an export command.

+Add flag `-h` (or `--help`) for description of the command and a list of available options.

 ##### Method #1

-If you plan to use frequently this feature, the best suggestion is to create a little bash script that will be a simple delegate to the real command.
-By hand creating a small bash script, you will be able to source more easily the commands into your environment.
+If you plan to use frequently this feature, our best suggestion is to create a little bash script that will simply delegates to the real command.
+By having a bash script that calls the command, you will be able to easily export environment variables by sourcing the script.

-Let's create a file named `nugrant2env` somewhere accessible from the `PATH` variable with the following content:
+Create a file named `nugrant2env` somewhere accessible from the `$PATH` variable with the following content:

     ```bash
     #!/bin/env sh